William Allen White Foundation

 Gerald Seib, The Wall Street Journal, Executive Washington Editor and Chief Commentator, retired Washington, D.C.

-Jay Senter, The Shawnee Mission Post, Publisher, Prairie Village, KS
+Jay Senter, Johnson County Post, Publisher, Prairie Village, KS

 Susanne Shaw, WAW School of Journalism and Mass Communications, University of Kansas, Professor Emerita, Lawrence, KS